 Chances are, if you were recently arrested for DUI, your license was confiscated and you were given a 1205 form that notifies you of the officer's intent to suspend your Georgia driver's license.
 Don't panic: there are steps to take to ensure you can keep your license from being suspended, and our attorneys handle these steps on a daily basis.

-Step 1: File the proper appeal letter.
-In order to preserve your license and be entitled to a hearing on whether it will be suspended, we must file an appeal with the Georgia DDS.
+If we opt to fight the suspension through a hearing, we must file an appeal with the Georgia DDS within 30 days of being arrested.
 This appeal simply lays out the fact that you do want a hearing, and then the burden shifts to the DDS to schedule the hearing.
 The cop who arrested you will be present at the hearing.

 Step 2: Once a hearing is scheduled, there will be 3 main scenarios that play out to determine your license's fate.

 First, if the cop simply fails to appear for the hearing, the action by DDS will usually be rescinded and you win by default.
 In this scenario, you can go get a new license after the hearing, and do not have to worry about any further administrative suspension.

 Second, we can have a hearing against the officer and try to convince the administrative judge that the officer did not have reasonable grounds to arrest you for DUI, or some other procedure was not properly followed, and the license suspension should be thrown out.
 The biggest thing to remember about these hearings is they are not criminal trials, and so the burden is not very high for the cop.
 There is a big difference between "reasonable grounds" and proof beyond a reasonable doubt.
 With that said, there are many reasons we may have this hearing, and we will discuss all scenarios with you in advance.